pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---|---|----|----|----
 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12

 Basic telemetry is available on OpenTX 2.3.3+ with RX voltage, Rx temperature, RX RSSI, RX LQI, TX RSSI and TX LQI.
+Lowest the TX_LQI value is best the quality link is, it's a good indicator of how well the module is tuned.

 ## SFHSS - *21*
 Models: Futaba RXs and XK models.